yanmcs/social-media-photo-generator/README.md

 # social-media-photo-generator
-Automatic generate file to be posted on social media (eg: Facebook, Instagram) based on URL
+Automatic generate image file to be posted on social media (eg: Facebook, Instagram) based on article URL.

+All you need is a URL and an image in the article content.

+You can test this project for free on https://social-media-generator.herokuapp.com/